 A born-and-raised New Yorker and graduate of Columbia Grammar, I joined my Upper West Side, Montclare family in April 2012 as an assistant teacher.
 Prior to coming to Montclare, with a degree in Drama from Kenyon College, I worked in various administrative positions in the theater industry.
 Steeped in the knowledge that “all the world’s a stage,” I entered the classroom ready to put my skills to use in early childhood education!

 After two very engaging years of classroom experience, I became the Program Coordinator where, among other things, I managed Afterschool and Summer Camp.
-I am excited to move into the Admissions office where I am now assisting Ashley in filling our school with wonderful children!
+It has been an exciting transition into the Admissions office where it is my pleasure to work with Ashley.
+We love meeting new families and filling our school with wonderful children!